asornoso/adaptable-invoice-system/README.md

 ### Record Templates

 This system is expandable(adaptable) to various record types.
-In order to add your own custom template, create a new ES6 class that contains functions that return the structure of your data, the name of your data(invoice, bill, receipt, work order, etc), and a react component layout to view the data in your record.
+In order to add your own custom template, create a new javascript object that contains the properties that contain your data structure, the name of your data(invoice, bill, receipt, work order, etc), and a function that returns a react component layout to view the data in your record.
 <br/><br/>
 See the default template in `src/templates/DefaultInvoice.js` for an example.